Jovian-Dsouza/defibliss/frontend/README.md

 - **Future Enhancements:** Set limit orders, dollar-cost averaging, price alerts, and market insights.

 ## How to Use:
-1. Install SageLedger on your device.
+1. Install defibliss on your device.
 2. Connect with your Google account that creates a secure self custodial wallet
 3. Use natural language commands to perform transactions and manage your crypto assets.
 4. Explore additional features and stay tuned for updates.